The Head Coach Rating (HCR) measures a program’s performance under the leadership of a particular head coach.

-Each school has a Program Composite Ranking in order to determine reasonable expectations for that particular program.
+Each school has a Program Composite Ranking in order to determine expectations for that particular program.
 This is based on the All-Time ranking of the program and the ranking of the past 7 years.
-When a coach is hired, the “All Time Rank,” “7-Year Snapshot,” and “Previous Year” prior to the coach being hired.
-Each year, the program’s “Tier Points” ranking for that season is measured against the PCR.
+When a coach is hired, the “All Time Rank” and “7-Year Snapshot,” are averaged together and become the baseline for expectations.
+Each year, the program’s “Tier” ranking for that season is measured against the PCR.

 Each school has a Weighted Recruiting Composite Ranking in order to determine the talent level of the program.
 The WRC ranking that the coach inherited is what that coach will be measured against.
 The question to be answered is: “Is the coach upgrading the talent level of the program, and if so, how much?”

 The program is ultimately measured against it’s own traditional expectations, the ability to attract better talent, and then how well the program overachieves/underachieves on the field in relation to the talent level on campus.

 NOTE: Since the WRC only goes back to 2005, that’s as far back as these rankings go.
 Anything that happened before 2005 is not included in these rankings.
 Therefore, all Career rankings encompass only 2005 to the present time.
 For example, Steve Spurrier’s career ranking would included only his time at South Carolina and not his time at Florida.

 - “Prog Comp Rank” is the program composite rank.
 This is the average of 3 separate rankings: The year before the coach was hired, the 7 years prior, and the all-time rank.
 This ranking is used throughout the coach’s tenure at the school to gauge the performance of the team each year under his watch.

 - “Prog Rank” is the ranking for the current year in Elite Teams and Tiers.

 - “Recr Rank Inher” is the talent level in the WRC that the coach inherited when he took the job.